Registered Apprenticeship

 Why choose apprenticeship?

 Yesterday’s apprentices are today’s carpenters, electricians, plumbers, and advanced manufacturing workers.
 In addition to the skilled trades, tomorrow’s computer programmers, educational assistants, healthcare providers and others are joining the ranks today’s apprentices.
-Did you know there are over 1,000 apprentice occupations possible right now, and new occupations are added all the time!
-Whatever your field of interest, you will be taught by experienced professionals.
+There are over 2,000 apprentice occupations possible right now, and new occupations are added all the time!
+No matter the field, apprentices learn from skilled and experienced professionals.

-Skilled work pays more than unskilled labor.
+Skilled work pays more than unskilled labor – according to the USDOL, the average annual salary of someone who completed a registered apprenticeship is $84,000!
 Apprenticeship leads to higher wages by developing the skills and mastery required in a specific profession, and advancement can occur fairly quickly.
 Some apprentices move into supervisory positions within just a few years.

 Once the apprenticeship is completed, you will receive a certificate of completion that is valid anywhere in the United States.
 It demonstrates that you have the knowledge and skills needed for successful performance as a professional in your chosen occupation.
 Many apprentices also receive credit from participating community colleges toward an associate degree.